Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 - Your sales team may need powerful contact management software if you have many high-value customers.

-- Mobile phones and laptop computers are basic tools of the trade.
+- Mobile phones and laptops are basic tools of the trade.

 6. Motivating the team